qfz/plot-numeric-column/README.md

 - The table uses standard HTML table markup, ie `<table> <tbody> <tr> <td>` etc
 - Only the first numeric column is plotted
 - The program is for demonstration purpose only, no extensive error handling is required

+## Changes to Spec

+- This program plots to an ASCII chart instead of an image file